APCSLowell/PigLatin/README.md

 3. For words beginning with "qu," move the "qu" to the end of the word and add ay.
 Thus "question" becomes "estionquay".
 4. For words that begin with consonants, move the leading consonant(s) to the end of the word and add "ay."
 Thus, "ball" becomes "allbay"; "button" becomes "uttonbay"; "star" becomes "arstay"; "three" becomes "eethray";

 Note that this assignment does not use graphics.
-It is similar to Old MacDonald and Google Billboard.
-It uses a Master branch, not gh-pages
+Just like Old MacDonald and the Google Billboard, you will push to the master branch, not gh-pages

 Suggested steps to complete this assignment
 -------------------------------------------